-The Center Internship in Research and Programs involves a considerable amount of research on modern and contemporary art related to planning, exhibitions, and programming, as well as experience working events organized by the Center for the Study of Modern Art.
+The Center Internship in Research and Programs involves a considerable amount of research on modern and contemporary art related to planning, exhibitions, and programming, as well as experience working events organized by the Center.

-Duration: Eight continuous weeks and at least 20 hours per week is preferred.
+Duration: 16-20 hours per week is preferred.
 Internship length and schedule may vary depending on the needs of the department.

 Academic Credit: Depending on the nature of the internship and approval of the student's college or university, academic credit may be granted for internships.
 Student applicants should consult their academic advisor for additional information.

 Summer Internship: April 1

 * Dates are subject to change.

 Please submit a résumé, letter of interest, two letters of recommendation, and complete transcripts.
 If at all possible, we prefer to receive the letters of recommendation together with the rest of your materials.
 If a recommender insists that the letter of recommendation remain confidential, please ask him/her to send the letter to email@example.com with your name in the subject line and the internship(s) you are applying to in the body of the email.

 - Assisting the Deputy Director of Curatorial and Academic Affairs with curatorial research and exhibition planning